AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/data-views/data-views.md

 # Create a data view

 Data views are subsets of data from one or more streams.
-You create a data view by defining the target namespace, and then specifying the source stream or streams, selected data fields, time period, and interpolation interval.
+You create a data view by defining the target namespace, and then entering the source stream or streams, selected data fields, time period, and interpolation interval.

 ## Procedure